-Origin of New Year Banners/春聯
+Origin of Chinese New Year Banner/春聯

 The legend goes that every year the 年 (nián/year) monster would pillage the villages.
 The villagers were unable to defend themselves and lived in fear until one year when an old beggar man taught the villagers how to ward off the monster with red banners, fire crackers and noise from chopping pork for dumpling filling.